danlou/LMMS/README.md

 ## Download Sense Embeddings

-You can download the main LMMS-SP embeddings we produced for the paper from the links below.
+You can download the main LMMS-SP embeddings we produced for the paper from [figshare](https://figshare.com/account/home#/projects/158399).

 These sense embeddings should be used with the Transformer models of the same model name.